What is the process?

-There are a few things you can do to ensure eligibility for the maximum amount of federal aid.
+There are a few things you can do to ensure eligibility for the maximum amount of federal and state aid.
 The steps below will walk you through the process.

 1. Declare Your Major and Minor

 It is essential that your major and minor are officially declared and noted in your student record.
 If you have been planning to declare or change a major or minor, but have not yet done so, you should meet with your academic advisor immediately to make the official declaration.

 Courses can only be determined to be eligible based on the officially declared major and minor as noted in your student record.

 Financial aid awards are based on the assumption that students will enroll full-time in eligible coursework during fall and spring semesters.